-One of the main results in \cite{schirmacher24} is that the frequency-dependence of the DoS, determined from molecular dynamics (MD) simulations, may depend on technical details of the simulational procedure.
-We have shown that the low-frequency DoS -- in stable systems far from marginality -- depends on the distribution of small stress values.
+Eq. \eqref{ghetdos} implies that according to GHET the low-frequency part of the DoS reflects the distribution of small frozen-in stresses in the glass.
+It follows that the frequency-dependence of the DoS, determined from molecular dynamics (MD) simulations, may depend on technical details of the simulational procedure.
+We have shown in \cite{schirmacher24} by our numerical simulations, that the low-frequency DoS -- in stable systems far from marginality, in fact, depends on the distribution of small stress values.
 In MD simulations, however, many low stress values are introduced by the tapering (smoothing) function.
 This function is used to ensure smooth vanishing of the potential at the cutoff distance.
 This cutoff is in turn introduced to reduce the number of interacting particles and thus the computational cost.
 The standard choice is a polynomial tapering function which ensures that the second derivative of the potential is continuous at the cutoff.
-According to the theory, this generates a stress distribution near the cutoff that scales as $\sigma^{-\frac{1}{2}}$, and this in turn produces a DoS scaling as $\omega^4$.
+According to the theory, this generates a stress distribution density $P(\sigma)$ near the cutoff that scales as $\sigma^{-\frac{1}{2}}$, and this in turn produces a DoS scaling as $\omega^4$.
 However, the theory predicts that other choices of tapering function gives rise to an $\omega^s$ scaling with an exponent $s\neq 4$.

 The numerical simulation reported in \cite{schirmacher24}, despite the usual limitation on the range of accessible frequencies, are consistent with this theoretical prediction.